Insidious: operating or proceeding in an inconspicuous or seemingly harmless way but actually with grave effect. (Dictionary.com)

 Try it.
 It is such a simple AGNI-loving thing to do!

 I’m not talking under-eating, by the way.
-I’m just talking not overeating!
+I’m just talking about not overeating!

 Let me know how you go!